 7 Tips for Enjoying Tucson Meet Yourself

 1. Check the website (TucsonMeetYourself.org).
 The three-day program and an event map can be downloaded in advance.

 2. Use public transportation; the Sun Link Tucson Streetcar exits at Congress Street and Stone Avenue, both are short distances from the festival.

-4. Friday and Saturday nights are crowded: The atmosphere is festive and social dancing on the street is common.
+4. Friday and Saturday nights are the most crowded: The atmosphere is festive and social dancing on the street is common.
 Friday is the least busy day.

 5. Make a donation at one of the many entry ways.
 Donations boxes or pass-the-bucket appeals at the stages.
 The festival is free, but production expenses are high.

 6. Pace yourself.
 Try many different types of food.
 Ask the cooks for information about the dish you are buying.
 The majority of the food booths are run by home-cooks and non-profit clubs; they welcome your interest.
 Many stage the cook preparation as an educational opportunity (for example, the Spanish Club cooks a large “paella” on site).
-Dishes are priced under $10, many are small and inexpensive.
+Most dishes are priced under $10, many are small and inexpensive.

 7. Bring cash.
 There are ATMs, but why not come prepared?

 Featured You Might Also Like

 Find Your Spot In & Around Downtown Tucson WITH MORE THAN 9,000 public parking spaces in garages and lots and more than 1,800 metered spaces...
 Read More